ieuan2murphy/Find-a-greespace-near-you-/docs/planning.md

 Going outside and being in a relaxing green space presents you with a copious amount of benefits, many of which, the people of today lack due to the sky rocket in technology.

+### Further additions/future improvement
+Going forward, there will be more and more features added to this application as it is highly suseptable to change.
+Addition of a suggestions button which allowes the user to submit any ideas or useful feedback to us to further improve user experience is a prime example of improvement.